Accessible Typography: Why Rolling Back Accessibility Changes Hurts Everyone

 It’s rolled back, often without transparent evidence about who is affected and how.

-That cycle doesn’t just change formatting.
-It changes expectations: who must adapt, who gets to be comfortable, and whose needs are treated as negotiable.
+This cycle doesn’t just change formatting.
+It alters expectations: who must adapt, who gets to be comfortable, and whose needs are treated as negotiable.

-One of the most concerning parts of this specific change is the language around restoring “professionalism” and “decorum.”
+One of the most concerning aspects of this change is the language surrounding the restoration of “professionalism” and “decorum.”

-We’ve seen this before in other forms—where “professional” subtly becomes code for:
+We’ve seen this before in various contexts—where “professional” subtly becomes code for:

-That’s how barriers become normalized, even when they’re entirely preventable.
+This is how barriers become normalized, even when they are entirely preventable.

-If leaders can remove accommodations, then leaders should be required to answer basic accountability questions:
+If leaders can remove accommodations, they should be required to answer basic accountability questions:

 What problem are you solving—and for whom?